liorva22/Big_Data_Group21/README.md

 # git clone the repository

-# Install dependencies
+# Install dependencies are in the notebooks

-pip install -r requirements.txt
+# In the streamlit app you will need to adjust the model you want for the detection